alcherk/SampleCode/iPhoneMultichannelMixerTest/ReadMe.txt

 ===========================================================================
 CHANGES FROM PREVIOUS VERSIONS:

-Version 1.1, upgraded project to build with the iOS 4 SDK.
 Version 1.0, tested with iPhone OS 3.0.
 First public release.
+Version 1.1, upgraded project to build with the iOS 4 SDK.
+Version 1.1.1, upgraded project to build with the iOS 6.1 SDK.
+Migrated to AVAudioSession from AudioSession APIs.

 ================================================================================
-Copyright (C) 2009-2010 Apple Inc. All rights reserved.
+Copyright (C) 2009-2013 Apple Inc. All rights reserved.